Optimization & Regularization

 Warmup:

 Warmup is a technique that gradually increases the learning rate from a small value to a larger value over a specified number of epochs.
-For an explanation of why warmup is beneficial, see @kalra2024warmup.
+This ensures that in the beginning, where the weights are randomly initialized, the learning rate is not too high.

 Cyclical Learning Rates: